Ordisoftware/Hebrew-Calendar/Project/Medias/Icons/Applications/Readme.txt

 "hebrew_letters.ico" is a custom icon made with Axialis IconWorkshop.

-"hebrew_words.ico" is a linkware from Iconarchive.
+"hebrew_words.ico" is a custom icon made with Axialis IconWorkshop.